 The Club is a non-profit corporation established to promote and encourage interest in airplane operation and ownership for the benefit of its members.

-This is an equity club with a (current as of August 2020) share value of $6,000.
+This is an equity club with a (as of November 2021) share value of $5,550.
 The then-current share value is returned upon resignation from the club, less a $50 withdrawal fee.

 The club monthly dues are based on the fixed operating expenses.
 These include items such as hanger rent, tie-downs, phone, insurance, taxes among others.
 The dues change based in these expenses and the number of members currently in the club.
 Currently (August 2020) the dues are $ 130 per month with 45 active members.

 Aircraft hourly rates are based on operating expenses including fuel, regular maintenance, engine reserve, paint reserve and and avionics replacement.

 The oil is changed on TFC aircraft at 50-hour intervals.

 Current (April 2019) wet hourly rates (per tach hour) are:

 Cessna 172 $ 109.00

 Diamond DA40 $132.00